Recent BA Sculpture graduate Hannah Skinner on winning the David Troostwyk prize

 The award is named after David Troostwyk (b.1926, d.2009) a leading British conceptual artist who taught at Camberwell between 1964 and 1989.
 Read on to find out more about Hannah, her inspirations and how she intends to use this prestigious prize.

 Hi Hannah, thank you taking part!
-Could you tell us a little bit about your background and how it is relevent to your practise.
+Could you tell us a little bit about your background and how it is relevant to your practise.

 My practice is strongly based around queerness, my own sexuality informing my interest in queering objects and theories.
 My dissertation ‘Night Time Queers: The role of the independent club night in the context of a LGBTQA+ safe space.’
 This was the first time I had the opportunity to do in depth research about queer culture, history and the critical theories that deconstruct gender.